Against Their Will (Polyan book)

 Against Their Will...
 The History and Geography of Forced Migrations in the USSR is a historical research book by Pavel Polyan (2001), published by the Memorial society.
 It is the first comprehensive study of all massive-scale forced migrations within the Soviet Union.
 The book is based on published materials and archival data made public.
-It contains a large number of summary tables.
+It contains numerous summary tables.

+The book covers forced migrations of Soviet citizens within the Soviet Union, as well as forced migrations of foreign citizens into the Soviet Union.
+Polyan systematized previously published sources, scattered over various publications, and supplemented them with archival materials.
+The book uncovered the logic of these migrations.